History of Archie Manning in Timeline

 Archie Manning was named SEC Quarterback of the Quarter Century (1950–75) by several publications.

-In 1967, Archie Manning was first selected in the Major League Baseball draft by the Braves.
+In 1967, Archie Manning was first selected in the Major League Baseball draft by the Braves, highlighting his versatility as an athlete.

 October 4, 1969: Record-Setting Performance Against Alabama

-In 1969, Archie Manning was named to the All-SEC team, Mississippi Sportsman of the Year, and recipient of the Nashville Banner Trophy as Most Valuable Player in the Southeastern Conference (SEC).
-He also won the Walter Camp Memorial Trophy.
+In 1969, Archie Manning was named Mississippi Sportsman of the Year, received the Nashville Banner Trophy as Most Valuable Player in the Southeastern Conference (SEC), won the Walter Camp Memorial Trophy, and was fourth in the Heisman Trophy voting.

 1969: SEC Player of the Year and Walter Camp Memorial Trophy

-In 1969, Archie Manning won the SEC Player of the Year award and the Walter Camp Memorial Trophy while playing college football for the Ole Miss Rebels.
+In 1969, Archie Manning won SEC Player of the Year and the Walter Camp Memorial Trophy while playing college football for the Ole Miss Rebels.

 1969: Father's Death

-1970: All-SEC Team and Omicron Delta Kappa Induction
+1970: All-SEC Team Selection and Heisman Trophy Voting

-In 1970, Archie Manning was named to the All-SEC team for the second consecutive year and was inducted into Omicron Delta Kappa at Mississippi.
+In 1970, Archie Manning was named to the All-SEC team for the second consecutive year and finished third in the Heisman Trophy voting.
+He was also inducted into Omicron Delta Kappa at Mississippi.

-In 1972, Archie Manning led the league in pass attempts and completions and led the National Football Conference in passing yards.
+In 1972, Archie Manning led the league in pass attempts and completions and led the National Football Conference in passing yards, even though the team's record was only 2–11–1.

-On September 23, 1974, Archie Manning told the Los Angeles Times that the Rams front four was the best he ever faced and that Jack Youngblood was nice enough to pick him up every time he knocked him down.
+On September 23, 1974, Archie Manning told the Los Angeles Times that Jack Youngblood was nice enough to pick him up every time he knocked him down.

-In 1976, Archie Manning sat out the entire season after corrective surgery on his right shoulder, later joining the team's radio booth as a color commentator.
+In 1976, Archie Manning sat out the entire season after corrective surgery on his right shoulder, later spending the second half of the season in the team's radio booth after Dick Butkus left his position.

 1978: NFC Player of the Year

-In 1978, Archie Manning was named the NFC Player of the Year by UPI and All-NFC by both the UPI and The Sporting News after leading the Saints to a 7-9 record.
+In 1978, Archie Manning was named the NFC Player of the Year by UPI after leading the Saints to a 7–9 record.
+He was also named All-NFC by both the UPI and The Sporting News that year.

-In 1978, Archie Manning was selected to the Pro Bowl.
+In 1978, Archie Manning was selected to the Pro Bowl, recognizing his performance and contributions during the season.

-In 1979, Archie Manning was selected to the Pro Bowl.
+In 1979, Archie Manning was selected to the Pro Bowl for the second consecutive year, marking another achievement in his career.

-In 1979, the New Orleans Saints reached .500 for the only time during Archie Manning's tenure with the team.
+In 1979, the New Orleans Saints reached .500, marking the only season they finished higher than third in the division during Archie Manning's tenure.

 In 1982, Archie Manning joined the Houston Oilers.